pvtrov/word-calculator-asm/README.md

 ### :sparkles: :sparkles: Program written with patience, love and pride :sparkles: :sparkles:

 #### I am pleased to present my program written in assembler language which is a word calculator.
 #### This calculator takes as arguments the operation to be performed and returns a word result of the operation.
-Unfortunately, so far only in Polish :neutral_face: